lingtalfi/Light_Mailer/README.md

 History Log
 =============

+- 1.3.6 -- 2021-03-02

+    - update service->sendMessage, now throwEx defaults to true

 - 1.3.5 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - fix lpi-deps not using natsort

 - 1.3.4 -- 2020-12-04